 The amount of time you have until retirement is considered your time horizon and it is instrumental in determining how you should manage risk.
-The more time you have, the easier it will be for your cash balance plan account to absorb risk.
-To balance both the income and growth levels of your cash balance plan account you will need to allocate your money according to your level of acceptable risk as well as the amount of time you have available to achieve your goals.
+The more time you have, the easier it will be for your investment accounts to absorb risk.
+To balance both the income and growth levels of your investment accounts you will need to allocate your money according to your level of acceptable risk as well as the amount of time you have available to achieve your goals.

 Remember, the longer your time horizon, the more volatility you can tolerate in your portfolio.
 For example, if you are pursuing a longer-term goal such as retirement, you will be most concerned with long-term growth and managing inflation risk.
-Your portfolio should be more heavily weighted in equities as these have historically provided the highest long-term returns and outpaced inflation by the widest margin.
-You may also want to put some money into fixed income to help mitigate the higher risks associated with equities.
-Keep in mind that equity funds offer long-term growth potential but will fluctuate widely and as such it is prudent to buffer the volatility with an allocation to the fixed income investments.
+Your portfolio should be more heavily weighted in equity asset classes as these have historically provided the highest long-term returns and outpaced inflation by the widest margin.
+You may also want to put some money into fixed income/bond funds to help mitigate the higher risks associated with equities.
+Keep in mind that equities offer long-term growth potential but will fluctuate widely and as such it is prudent to buffer the volatility with an allocation to the fixed income/bond investments.

-On the other hand, if you are already in retirement, you may need to rely heavily on the income from your cash balance plan account.
+On the other hand, if you are already in retirement, you may need to rely heavily on the income from your investment accounts.
 Therefore, you may seek to manage income and manage risk of short-term losses.
-Your cash balance plan account will likely be weighted in fixed income investments (including a stable value fund), with some equities in the mix to maintain growth potential.
+Your investment accounts will most likely be weighted in the fixed income/bond asset classes with some equities to maintain growth potential.